GitPaulo/FFXIV-Character-Name-Availability/README.md

 # FFXIV Character Availability Checker

-Simple tool to check the availability of a name across FFXIV datacenters.
+Simple tool to check the availability of a character name across FFXIV datacenters.

-It webscrapes lodestone.
+It web scrapes lodestone.

 ![preview default](preview.png)